Your recovery starts at Oriana House’s Rigel Recovery Services.

 In addition to group sessions, participants can benefit from one on one counseling.

 Specialized treatment concentrating on trauma, sexual health, anger management, parenting, and other areas helps address specific topics.

 Counseling is also available through telehealth technology.

-Medication Assisted Treatment uses the prescription medication Vivitrol or buprenorphine to help manage cravings making it easier to focus on treatment.
+Medication Assisted Treatment uses the prescription medication Vivitrol, Sublocade, or buprenorphine to help manage cravings making it easier to focus on treatment.
 Research shows that medication combined with counseling and behavioral therapies can help people sustain recovery.